Denis Doherty: The Doherty children

 Auvergne Doherty, M.A., B.A.
 (3 October 1896 – 3 January 1964) was raised abroad, attending Convent schools in Berlin and England, one of which included the Convent of H.C.J. in Cavendish Square, London.
 In 1916, Auvergne passed the Responsions exams for Oxford University; she graduated and matriculated on 30 October 1920.
 Auvergne was among the first of nine women Called to the Bar in England in 1922, following the enactment of the Sex Disqualification (Removal) Act 1919.
 In 1930 Auvergne returned to Western Australia with her father and sister, Dorothy.
 When her father died in 1935, Auvergne took over his cattle business with Mr Michael Durack, in the Northern Territory.
 Auvergne died on 3 January 1961.

-Dorothy Leam Doherty (1900–1963), also known as ‘Bylly’ or ‘Billee’, presumably followed the same educational path as her other siblings, being educated aboard, possibly in England, Belgium and/or Germany.
+Dorothy Leam Doherty (1900–1963), also known as ‘Bylly’ or ‘Billee’, presumably followed the same educational path as her other siblings, being educated abroad, possibly in England, Belgium and/or Germany.
 To date, not much is known about Bylly's life before she returned to Perth in 1930.
 After her father's death in 1935 Bylly became an assistant for the company; she left the firm to marry Frank Downey in 1947.
 Bylly died on 25 December 1963, aged 63.